untitled-pit-group/foxhound/doc/API.rst

 was uploaded but not indexed, and its ``removal_deadline`` is set to 24 hours after the error occured.
 The particular error can be obtained using ``files.get_indexing_error``.

+As a notable edge case, if the file has a different SHA-256 hash than is expected, such an error will be detected at stage 0 *and will cause the file's hash to be changed in the database and in the GCS URL* so that the upload can be retried.
+In either case the file is treated as corrupt and scheduled for removal as it would be in cases of other indexing errors.

 ------------
 SearchResult